Surt/Granada/README.markdown

-Paris
+Granada
 =====

 This version:
+No tested yet
 [![Build Status](https://travis-ci.org/Surt/Paris.png?branch=master)](https://travis-ci.org/Surt/Paris)

+Granada now becomes a extended version of Idiorm/Paris, adding eager and lazy loading and lot of minor additions and changes.
+Update to Idiorm/Paris v1.4.0

 Added eager loading
 --------------------
 You can use the "with" method to add relationships eager loading to the query.

 ```php
   $results = $user->with('avatar', 'posts')->find_many();